IBM/anomaly-prediction-streams-singlestore-cp4d/README.md

 ### i.
 Create a connection to singlestore database

-Launch IBM Cognos Analytics from CP4D instance console or ask the administrator to provide the Cognos Analytics url.
+Launch IBM Cognos Analytics from IBM Cloud Pak for Data instance console or ask the administrator to provide the Cognos Analytics url.

-- Firstly, launch CP4D instance by using url provided by your adminstrator.
+- Firstly, launch IBM Cloud Pak for Data instance by using url provided by your adminstrator.
-See the below screenshot of the CP4D login page.
+See the below screenshot of the IBM Cloud Pak for Data login page.
 Provide appropriate credentials given by your administrator.
 ![](images/CP4DLoginScreen.png)

-Now you will see a CP4D Home page as follows:
+Now you will see a IBM Cloud Pak for Data Home page as follows:
 ![](images/CP4DHomePage.png)

 - Click on burger menu bar and click on `Instances` under services tab to see the installed services.
 Here we want to see if Cognos Analytics is installed.
 See below screenshot for details.